dpogosov/yolo_kfm/README.md

 ## Training
 ### Framewrok
 The network was trained in [darknet](https://github.com/prabindh/darknet).
 All the relevant files are in the folder _training_.

-[Here](https://github.com/prabindh/darknet) and [here](https://github.com/AlexeyAB/darknet) you can find everything about training YOLO.
+[Here](https://github.com/prabindh/darknet) and [here](https://github.com/AlexeyAB/darknet) you can find very nice guidlines about training YOLO.
 ### Data preparation
 1) Augment the trainng data with _aughmenter_yolo.m_
 2) Add extra images and label them by _euclid.py_
 3) Augment the extra data with aughmenter_yolo2.m

 Or simple download [the whole training dataset](https://drive.google.com/drive/folders/0BwYTO3UZXciuYWUtQ1FvUzc5MWM?usp=sharing).

 ## How to use